Below are the Notice of Privacy Practice notifications for the following physician groups.

 A patient has the right to know what rules and regulations apply to his or her conduct.

-A patient has the right to be given information by the health care provider concerning diagnosis, planned course of treatment, alternatives, risks, and prognosis.
+A patient has the right to be given information by the health care physician concerning diagnosis, planned course of treatment, alternatives, risks, and prognosis.

 A patient has the right to refuse any treatment provided via the Service unless otherwise required by law.